streamnative/function-mesh-website/docs/scaling.md

   </TabItem>
   <TabItem value="customize" label="Customized Metrics">

     Function Mesh supports automatically scaling up the number of Pods based on a customized autoscaling metric.
-This example auto-scales the number of Pods if 45% CPU is utilized
+This example auto-scales the number of Pods if 45% CPU is utilized.

     1. Specify the `maxReplicas` to `8` in the Pulsar Functions CRD.
 The `maxReplicas` refers to the maximum number of Pods that are required for running the Pulsar Functions.